 Welcome to the Youth Coding League: Fall 2022

-Since the start of the Youth Coding League1 in 2018, the Fall 2022 season is going to be the biggest season of competition yet, with three brand new states joining the roster (welcome, Florida, Minnesota, and New Mexico!) and strong team presences in Illinois, Iowa, Kansas, Kentucky, Missouri, and Vermont.
+Since the start of the Youth Coding League in 2018, the Fall 2022 season is going to be the biggest season of competition yet, with three brand new states joining the roster (welcome, Florida, Minnesota, and New Mexico!) and strong team presences in Illinois, Iowa, Kansas, Kentucky, Missouri, and Vermont.
 Here's a glimpse of our rookie teams as schools and organizations prep their coders to learn the basics of computer science while competing against coders across the league—all with their eyes set on top places and big prizes.

 Florida